charusharma1991/RandomCliqueComplexes_ICML2018/README.md

 MATLAB R2017b
 ```
 ### Dataset
-We used eight different datasets for evaluation.
+We used nine different datasets for evaluation.
 The dataset names are:
 - CMU House
 - CMU Hotel
+- Horse Rotate and Shear
 - Car
 - Bike
 - Butterfly